Add puc(4) driver to the kernel config

 Would it be acceptable or appropriate to either make the suggested change to /sys/conf/files or to include the puc(4) driver in the kernel config for the FreeNAS kernel?

-#6 Updated by Rishabh Chauhan about 1 year ago
+#6 Updated by Rishabh Chauhan over 1 year ago

 - File puc.png puc.png added